neoforged/.github/primers/1.21.2/index.md

     - `SuppressedExceptionCollector` - A handler for exceptions that were supressed by the server.
 - `net.minecraft.server.commands.LookAt` - An interface that defines what should happen to an entity when the command is run, typically moving it to look at another.
 - `net.minecraft.server.level`
+    - `ChunkHolder#hasChangesToBroadcast` - Returns whether there is any updates within the chunk to send to the clients.
     - `ChunkTaskDispatcher` - A task scheduler for chunks.
     - `DistanceManager`
         - `getSpawnCandidateChunks` - Returns all chunks that the player can spawn within.
         - `getTickingChunks` - Returns all chunks that are currently ticking.
+    - `ServerChunkCache#onChunkReadyToSend` - Adds a chunk holder to broadcast to a queue.
     - `ServerEntityGetter` - An entity getter interface implementation that operates upon the `ServerLevel`.
         - Replcaes the missing methods from `EntityGetter`
     - `ServerPlayer`